taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/README.md

 ![Plot](https://github.com/taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/blob/master/plot.png)

 ## Scraping the Data
-To scraping the data from twitter I use [this script](https://github.com/taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/blob/master/Scraping%20Twitter%20Data%20by%20Keyword.py) to scrap and paste the twitter data in the form of csv file.R
+To scraping the data from twitter I use [this script](https://github.com/taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/blob/master/Scraping%20Twitter%20Data%20by%20Keyword.py) to scrap and paste the twitter data in the form of csv file.
+This will create the <keyword>-tweets.csv file.
+  I use the keyword Machine Learning that's why I have ```MachineLearning-tweets.csv``` in the read_csv method.